Tips for Photo Shoots at Palm Springs Windmills!

-With Coachella & Stagecoach right around the corner, I’ll spend the next few posts writing about the place I call home….Palm Springs!
-I wrote about road-tripping to Joshua Tree National Park a couple weeks ago, & today, I’ll include more photos from one of the stops on that road trip: the iconic Palm Springs windmills.
-If you’re driving out from L.A. or Orange County, the windmills make a perfect stop on your way into the Coachella Valley.
+With Coachella & Stagecoach around the corner, I’ll spend the next few posts writing about my second home….Palm Springs!
+I wrote about road-tripping to Joshua Tree National Park recently.
+And today, I’ll show more photos from one stop on that road trip: the iconic Palm Springs windmills.
+If you’re driving out from L.A. or Orange County, the windmills make a perfect stop on your way into the desert.
 Here, join my photographer friend & I as we give you our best “Tips for Photo Shoots at Palm Springs Windmills!”

 Tips for Photo Shoots at Palm Springs Windmills, Girl's Road Trip to Joshua Tree, Girl Who Travels the World